 HSBC has three checking account options, but if you have less than $5,000 to deposit, your best bet is to open a Choice Checking account.
 The bank requires no minimum deposit to open an account.
 There is a $15 monthly fee unless you set up direct deposit of any amount once a month or maintain a $1,500 balance.
 If you don’t meet these stipulations, you can sign up for the Direct Checking, which has no monthly maintenance fee but also doesn’t offer checks.

 HSBC offers free online and mobile banking, along with optional overdraft protection.
 Nevertheless, it’s worth noting that the overdraft coverage comes in the form of a line of high-interest credit from HSBC.
 If you aren’t careful, you could end up paying more in interest than you would have spent on overdraft fees.

 The Direct Savings account through HSBC is the bank’s best option.
 The current rate is 1.30% APY, which is 24 times the national average.
 The account has no monthly maintenance fees and only requires $1 to open.

 If you have been looking around for an online savings option that will earn you money back, this could be a great choice.
 The cash is FDIC-insured and the bank offers mobile deposits straight to your account.
 Moreover, HSBC offers money management tools that help customers organize their finances, budget and save money.

 Some of you are looking for a money market account that will earn higher rates but leave your cash more accessible than in a savings account.
 Unfortunately, HSBC doesn’t offer money market accounts.

-If you’re looking for a low-money-down money market account, try Discover.
-Its rate is high at 1.55% APY for balances under $100,000, and the account doesn’t require a minimum deposit.
+If you’re looking for a low-money-down money market account, try Discover, Member FDIC.
+Its rate is at .99% APY for balances under $100,000, and the account doesn’t require a minimum deposit.
 There are also no monthly service fees.